open-xml-templating/docxtemplater/docs/source/configuration.rst

     canvas.pngStream().pipe(fs.createWriteStream('qr.png'));

-Angular Parser
+Custom Parser
 --------------

 The name of this option is `parser` (function).

-You can set the angular parser with the following code:

 With a custom parser you can parse the tags to for example add operators like '+', '-', or whatever the way you want to parse expressions.
-See for a complete reference of all possibilities http://teropa.info/blog/2014/03/23/angularjs-expressions-cheatsheet.html
+See for a complete reference of all possibilities of angularjs parsing: http://teropa.info/blog/2014/03/23/angularjs-expressions-cheatsheet.html

 To enable this, you need to specify a custom parser.